AlexHumpert/EDA_Jain_University_Placements/README.md

 * Deleted columns with missing values.

 ## Insights
-* The MBA degree demanded most is Marketing with the Finance specialization rather than with the HR specialization.
 * The graduate employment rate is 68%.
-* Comparing degree specializations throughout High School, Undergraduate and MBA specialization, we can see that the following degrees influence improve employment outcomes:
+* The factors that influence employment outcomes the most are:
-  * asdfd
+ * Previous work experience
+ * The Marketing with Finance MBA specialization is better than the Marketing with HR specialization.
+ * The Commerce or Science Undergraduate degree is better than any of the "Other" degrees.